in2code-de/powermail/readme.md

 - A large refactoring
   - For TYPO3 9.x
   - And for PHP 7.0 - 7.2
+- Migration for powermail 2.x was removed - see my [post](https://gist.github.com/einpraegsam/a02bb69c29aa747de4ffb613704bbd7a) how to upgrade from 2.x to 5.x

 ### Whats the difference between version 4 and 3